-The Board of the Corporation exercises independent supervision over the Corporation's management through frequent meetings of the Board.
-Gerald J. Gauthier, John F. Kearney and Peter Palframan are considered "independent" directors in that they are independent and free from any interest, and any business or other relationship which could reasonably be perceived to, materially interfere with the director's ability to act with the best interests of the Corporation, other than interests and relationships arising from shareholdings in the Corporation and the holding of an underlying 2% net smelter royalty interest in the Corporation's Alexander Property, Red Lake, Ontario, by a corporation controlled by Mr. Kearney.
+The Board of Directors (the "Board" or "Directors") of the Corporation exercises independent supervision over the Corporation's management through meetings of the Board.
+Gerald J. Gauthier, Terence McKillen and Peter Palframan are considered "independent" directors in that they are independent and free from any interest, and any business or other relationship which could reasonably be perceived to, materially interfere with the director's ability to act with the best interests of the Corporation, other than interests and relationships arising from shareholdings in the Corporation.
 Messrs.
-Kinloch, McKillen and Steenberg, are deemed to be members of management and are therefore not considered independent.
+Kearney, Kinloch and Steenberg, are deemed to be members of management and are therefore not considered independent and the holding of an underlying 2% net smelter royalty interest in the Corporation's Alexander Property, Red Lake, Ontario, by a corporation controlled by Mr. Kearney.

-Mr. Kinloch is a member of management and is considered non-independent but is compensated for services provided to the Corporation in his role as President and Chief Executive Officer.
-Mr. Steenberg operates an independent business law practice and provides legal services to, and acts as Secretary of the Corporation.
+Mr. Kinloch is a member of management and is considered non-independent.
+Mr. Steenberg operates an independent law practice and provides legal services to, and acts as Secretary of the Corporation.

 The Directors believe that a relatively small Board is appropriate for the current size and stage of development of the Corporation and to ensure that the Board can function effectively.
-The Board may in the future consider the enlargement of the Board and the appointment of additional "independent" directors.